The CEMMethod

 Cross-functional accountability

 Clear ownership and escalation paths for decisions affecting customer outcomes.
-Reduces siloed optimization and coordination failures across business units.
+Reduces siloed optimisation and coordination failures across business units.

 Incentive alignment